Checkout Policies (are generally for 3 weeks and 2 renewals; Prospector items are 3 weeks and 1 renewal)

 - The CCU Library is a participating member in the ATLA Reciprocal Borrower agreement and CCU students can borrow items through this agreement from Denver Seminary and the St. John Vianney - Cardinal Stafford libraries here and others outside of Colorado.
 Please have something with you that shows you are a CCU student.

-- The CCU Library welcomes patrons from the Denver-metro area.
-You can set up a community borrower account with a state-issued ID card.
+- The CCU Library can easily check out items to you through the Prospector "Visiting Patron Checkout process or you can set up a community borrower account if you live within the C-470 loop with a state-issued ID card.

-- Community Borrowers can check out one item at a time.
+- Community Borrowers can check out one item at a time ("Visiting Patrons" can check out more items).

 - Community Borrowers can access our databases & electronic resources from within the library only.